Helping a Veteran or Military Parent With Addiction

 How to Use Veteran Benefits for Rehab

 The cost of substance use disorder treatment should not discourage your parent from seeking help.
 Plus, using insurance is the most common way to pay for rehab.
-Laguna Treatment Hospital has a team of admissions navigators available 24/7 at to answer your questions, go over your coverage, and walk you through the admissions process.
+Laguna Treatment Center has a team of admissions navigators available 24/7 at to answer your questions, go over your coverage, and walk you through the admissions process.

 The VA also has resources on how to help veterans pay for substance use disorder treatment.
 Substance addiction recovery is a lifelong process, start today and begin your journey to long-term success.